derektypist/derek-dhammaloka-personal-profile/README.md

 # Derek Dhammaloka Personal Profile

-Welcome to Derek Dhammaloka Personal Profile.
+Welcome to the Derek Dhammaloka Personal Profile.
 The purpose of this project is to have functionality similar to https://codepen.io/freeCodeCamp/full/zNBOYG

 ## UX

 This project is a personal portfolio of myself.
-It contains three sections - about (welcome), work (projects) and contact.
+It contains four sections - about (welcome), work (projects), skills and contact.
 The organising principle is biography.

+The about (welcome section) is who I am and what I do.

+The work (projects section) consists of 9 projects.
+4 milestone projects with the Code Institute, where I got my Diploma in Software Development with Second Class Honours.
+1 mini project with the Code Institute about my CV.
+4 projects on Responsive Web Design under https://www.freecodecamp.org.

+Each project has a screenshot of the live project.
+When the user clicks on to the screenshot, it opens the live project in a new window.
+When a user hovers over the screenshot the border color changes to green and a screentip is provided.

+There is a caption with a link to view source code (GitHub Repository).
+If the user hovers over the GitHub logo, a screentip is displayed as well as changing the color to orange.

+The skills section is in 3 columns - Front End, Back End and Other.

+The contact section provides links to my GitHub Profile, social media (Facebook, LinkedIn, YouTube and Pinterest) and Professional Organisations (e.g. British
+Computer Society).

 ### User Stories